 Most people do think that singers make a lot of money with each song, however, this is not entirely true.
-As the music industry is an extremely competitive one each singer ill try to have an edge in front of the other, oftentimes spending wast amounts of money during the process.
+As the music industry is an extremely competitive one each singer will try to have an edge in front of the other, oftentimes spending vast amounts of money during the process.
 Don’t get me wrong you can make a song for just a couple of hundred dollars by renting a studio for a couple of hours, however, usually, these singers do not have a large enough following to make an actual profit.

-One of the most important aspects of how much money does a singer make per song is their actual contract with the recording label.
+One of the most important aspects of how much money a singer makes per song is their actual contract with the recording label.
 As the recording label’s main task is to generate profit oftentimes singers with no experience in how actually the music industry works might find themselves trapped in an awful contract where they can simply no longer walk away as it would mean that they will have to pay massive fines to the recording company.

-The major difference as for how much a singer makes per song is how famous they are, simply put the more popular an artist is the higher his or her payout is.
+The major difference in how much a singer makes per song is how famous they are, simply put the more popular an artist is the higher his or her payout is.
 In addition to this, the payout for each song could differ from one state to another massively.
 Generally, speaking internationally famous singers do get paid the most per song.
 Although you do not have to actually be famous to make money from singing, just read my article if you want more information How to make money by singing ( Top 27 Methods ).

 There are a lot of factors when it comes to how much they actually make per song, and most of these factors were not even available to singers 15 years ago.
-We live in the digital age and there are a lot of options for singers on how they can monetize their song, most if not all use platforms like Spotify to further enhance their income.
-If you browse around Spotify you will see a lot of artists specialized only on singing their songs on Spotify as the small amounts of money which they get for each viewer or listener can quickly add up.
+We live in the digital age and there are a lot of options for singers on how they can monetize their songs, most if not all use platforms like Spotify to further enhance their income.
+If you browse around Spotify you will see a lot of artists specialized only in singing their songs on Spotify as the small amounts of money they get for each viewer or listener can quickly add up.

-Live events ( $100-$250 000 on average )
+Live Events ( $100-$250 000 On Average )